everweij/typescript-result/readme.md

 This method is often used once as entry point to run a specific flow.
 The reason for this is that nested generator functions or calls to other functions that return results are supported.

 #### Parameters
+- `self` optional `this` context to bind the generator function to.
 - `fn` (async) generator function to execute.

 **returns** a new [`AsyncResult`](#asyncresult) or `Result` instance depending on the provided callback fn.